cpandya231/cpandya231/README.md

 # Chintan Pandya - @cpandya231

 Hi 👋 I am a software developer from India.
-I have been in the indusrty for 6+ years worked majorly in back-end and cloud.
+I have been in the industry for 6+ years, worked majorly in back-end and cloud.
 Now improving front-end skills to make things beautiful.

 ## 👯 I’m looking to collaborate on